-Put simply, forex markets provide a decentralized system where currencies trade.
-Forex is an exchange between two currencies, known as pairs.
-The most liquid and largest market in the world, the average daily volume exceeds $5 trillion.
-Unbelievably, this total is greater than the world’s stock markets combined.
+The forex market is the most liquid and largest financial market in the world, with its average daily trading volume exceeding $5 trillion.
+This is greater than the daily volume typically traded on all of the world’s stock markets combined.

 Trading foreign currencies present its own unique sets of benefits and drawbacks.